-This instructional program will provide students with the required skills and experience to be employable in the field of logistics.
-Students will be prepared to work in various businesses or industries to improve its customer service quality, reduce company's costs, and increase the synchronization of activities throughout the company's supply chain.
-Students will learn to manage and coordinate the procurement, distribution, maintenance and replacement of material and personnel.
+The Logistics Technology program of study is designed to prepare individuals to manage and coordinate the procurement, distribution, maintenance and replacement of material and personnel.
 Logistical functions in an enterprise range from acquisitions to receiving and handling, through internal allocation of resources to the handling and delivery of a product or service.